Centre for Science and Security Studies (CSSS)

-Prior to this, Daniel worked as a Research Assistant on the Non-Proliferation and Disarmament Programme at the International Institute for Strategic Studies (IISS) in London.
-Here his work focused on North Korean security challenges and nuclear security outreach in China.
-He has also previously worked as a Research Intern at the IISS, at the Arms Control Association and within the British political system.
+Prior to joining CSSS, I worked as a Research Assistant on the Non-Proliferation and Disarmament Programme at the International Institute for Strategic Studies (IISS) in London where my focused on North Korean security challenges and nuclear security outreach in China.
+I also previously worked as a Research Intern at the IISS, at the Arms Control Association (ACA) in Washington DC, and within the British political system.

-He is also currently working on his PhD which focuses on the UK’s retention of nuclear weapons since the end of the cold war.
-He was awarded an MA with Distinction in Science and Security in September 2011 and holds a First Class BA (Hons) in War Studies, both from King’s.
-Daniel is a member of IISS; the Project on Nuclear Issues (PONI) organised by the Center for Strategic and International Studies (CSIS); and Chatham House.
-He became an Associate of King’s College in 2010.
+Concurrently I am working on my PhD which considers British nuclear weapons policy and debates in the 1970s and 1980s.
+I hold a MA with Distinction in Science and Security (2011) and a First Class BA (Hons) in War Studies (2010), both from King’s College London.
+I am a member of IISS; the Project on Nuclear Issues (PONI) organised by the Center for Strategic and International Studies (CSIS).
+I became an Associate of King’s College (AKC) in 2010.